HTGenomeAnalysisUnit/variant-annotation-OTG/README.md

 ## Type of annotation

-Two  type of annotation can be used:
+Two  type of annotation are given using the option ```variant_disease_gene```:
     -   The variant to gene which will return all the scores that associate a variant with a gene for all the QTL types.
-This option is selected using --variant_gene
     -   The variant to disease which return all the annotation that associate a variant with a trait from a GWAS.

 ## Optional parameters

-In case the variant_disease option is selected the following optional parameters are available:
+In the variant_disease_gene option the following optional parameters are available:

     --tag which will match the query variants with the tag variants from OTG instead than using the lead ones (Default: false).